AXKuhta/esp32_swd_probe/README.md

      mA = 99
 ```

-Verify current readings by substituting RP2040 with a 100 ohm resistor.
+Verify current readings by substituting the RP2040 board with a 100 ohm resistor.

 Wiring diagram: